-The rule of his administration was soon openly announced to be-that, regardless of the character of the Crown, he had determined "to join the majority," of whatever "political opinions that majority might be composed;" and as by the Union of the Provinces, and by the courageous policy of Lord John Russell, a republican majority had of course been created in every branch of the Legislature, the result was inevitable.
-In vain the loyal urged - argued - supplicated - and at last loudly demanded as their birthright that, regardless of majorities or minorities, the influence of the British Crown should by the Conservative Government of England be cast into their scale as fearlessly as it had been cast into the scale of their adversaries by the Whig administration to the latest moment they were in power.
-They declared that they were constitutionally entitled to the protection of their Sovereign in return for the allegiance which, with muskets on their shoulders, they had lately practically evinced to Her Majesty.
+The rule of this administration was soon openly announced to be, that, regardless of the character of the crown, he had determined "to join the majority," of whatever "political opinions that majority might be composed;" and as by the Union of the Provinces, and by the courageous policy of Lord John Russell, a republican majority had of course been created in every branch of the Legislature, the result was inevitable.
+In vain the loyal urged-argued-supplicated-and at last loudly demanded as their birthright that, regardless of majorities or minorities, the influence of the British crown should, by the Conservative government of England, be cast into their scale as fearlessly as it had been cast into the scale of their adversaries by the Whig administration to the latest moment they were in power.
+They declared that they were constitutionally entitled to the protection of their sovereign in return for the allegiance which, with muskets on their shoulders, they had lately practically evinced to her majesty.

-In answer to the above, and many other arguments-and, I might add, imprecations that were used, it was calmly replied, that the cardinal principle of Sir Robert Peel's government was to break up "party distinctions" in our colonies rather than encourage them; that it was time that all party distinctions respecting the late "unfortunate" disturbances should be obliterated; in short, that Her Majesty's Government in Canada would in future be based on the Christian maxim of "Forget and Forgive;" which, being translated into common English, was very soon found to mean that Her Majesty had been advised by her Conservative Prime Minister to FORGIVE HER ENEMIES AND TO FORGET HER FRIENDS!
+In answer to the above, and many other arguments-and, I might add, imprecations-that were used, it was calmly replied, that the cardinal principle of Sir Robert Peel's government was to break up "party distinctions" in our colonies rather than encourage them; that it was time that all party distinctions respecting the late "unfortunate" disturbances should be obliterated; in short, that her majesty's government in Canada would in future be based on the Christian maxim of "Forget and Forgive;" which, being translated into common English, was very soon found to mean that her majesty had been advised by her Conservative prime minister to forgive HER ENEMIES, AND TO FORGET HER FRIENDS!

-The extent to which this pernicious axiom-this unnatural policy-was carried out in favour of the rebel party, and against the loyalists, it would be tedious to detail; and even if detailed, would not-could not be believed; indeed it is a fact, that when the first batch of appointments, as explained in a letter from the new Governor-General to Monsieur Lafontaine, were by order of the Queen's Conservative Government published, some even of the rebel party believed and actually declared the document in question to be "a hoax."
+The extent to which this pernicious axiom-this unnat-

+ural policy-was carried out in favor of the rebel party, and against the loyalists, it would be tedious to detail; and even if detailed, would not-could not be believed; indeed, it is a fact, that when the first batch of appointments, as explained in a letter from the new governorgeneral to Monsieur Lafontaine, were, by order of the queen's Conservative government, published, some even of the rebel party believed and actually declared the document in question to be "a hoax."